astronomer/airflow-quickstart/README.md

 2. Install the Astro CLI by following the steps in the [Astro CLI documentation](https://docs.astronomer.io/astro/cli/install-cli).
 The main prerequisite is Docker Desktop/Docker Engine but no Docker knowledge is needed to run Airflow with the Astro CLI.
 3. Run `astro dev start` in your cloned repository.
 4. After your Astro project has started.
 View the Airflow UI at `localhost:8080`.
-5. Run `streamlit run include/streamlit_app.py` in your cloned repository.
-6. View the streamlit app at `localhost:8501`.
+5. View the streamlit app at `localhost:8501`.
+NOTE: The streamlit container can take a few minutes to start up;

 # Run the project